The Edinburgh Jazz and Blues Festival runs from 14 - 23 July 2023.

 Originally focused on traditional jazz, with several free performances taking place in the city's live music pubs, the festival has since grown from its 1978 origins into a hugely successful and world-renowned event.
 Today, it also features a more diverse range of styles, including funk and hip-hop and a diverse range of blues music with performances taking place in the city’s the grandest concert halls and venues.

-Fans at the festival can now enjoy jazz in all its forms and flavours, with local musicians rubbing shoulders with exciting international acts, while hot new artists feature alongside established big names.
-It's the same with Blues, where artists from traditional Stateside hotbeds such as Mississippi, Chicago and Tennessee are joined by British Blues stars and acts from around the globe.
+Visitors to this festival can now enjoy jazz in all its forms and flavours, with local musicians rubbing shoulders with exciting international acts, while hot new artists feature alongside established big names.
+It’s the same with blues, where artists from traditional Stateside hotbeds such as Mississippi, Chicago and Tennessee are joined by British blues stars and acts from around the globe.

-The festival also comes to beloved city venues both permanent and seasonal, like The Queen's Hall, the 17th century Tron Kirk, multi-arts venue Summerhall and even Heriot's Rugby Club.
+The festival also comes to several city venues both permanent and seasonal, like The Queen’s Hall, multi-arts venue Summerhall, St Bride’s Centre, the George Square Spiegeltent and the 17th century Tron Kirk.

 Bringing the party to the streets

-Probably the festival's best known events though take place in the open air, with two huge extravaganzas offering free entertainment to the thousands who come to watch over the opening weekend.
+Probably the festival’s best-known events though take place in the open air, with two huge extravaganzas offering free entertainment.

 First up there's the Mardi Gras in the capital's Grassmarket area, where the spirit of New Orleans is well and truly transported across the pond for an afternoon of fantastic hot pumping jazz music.
 Crowds come in their thousands to be entertained by the sights and sounds of this fantastic party, and entertainment there most certainly is, with great acts and a number of stages at which to dance and sing along.